 Other things which will help with your case are:

-If you feel that your ready to discuss your accident with us, you can speak to one of our legal advisers free on 0800 234 6438 or request a callback by submitting our online claim form.
-There is no obligation to make a claim after contacting us.
+If you feel that your ready to discuss your accident, you can speak to a trained legal adviser free on 0800 234 6438 or request a callback by submitting the online claim form.
+There is no obligation to make a claim after contacting an adviser.